Skip to content

 Linux requires you to create one or more partitions.
 The next paragraphs will explain how to create and use partitions.

-A partition\'s geometry and size is usually defined by a starting and ending cylinder (sometimes by sector).
+A partition's geometry and size is usually defined by a starting and ending cylinder (sometimes by sector).
 Partitions can be of type primary (maximum four), extended (maximum one) or logical (contained within the extended partition).
 Each partition has a type field that contains a code.
-This determines the computers operating system or the partitions file system.
+This determines the computer's operating system or the partitions file system.

 Partition Type naming